 Future directions for research and conclusions

 There are multiple areas of research which should increase our understanding of sarcopenia and its management.
 These include an increased understanding of the molecular and cellular mechanisms which underlie this condition, drawing from both human [51] and animal studies [52].
 Such studies have the potential to identify novel therapeutic targets as well as monitor and predict responses to treatment.
-There is also the life course approach, which recognises that function in older age is the product of a peak in early adult life and subsequent decline, both influenced by a range of factors operating across the whole of life including early influences [53,54].
+There is also the life course approach as shown in Figure 2, which recognises that function in older age is the product of a peak in early adult life and subsequent decline, both influenced by a range of factors operating across the whole of life including early influences [53,54].
 Finally there is further potential to explore whether nutritional supplementation and resistance training might be combined to produce synergistic effects [55].

 In conclusion, this review has covered recent developments in the diagnosis and treatment of sarcopenia, a syndrome comprising loss of muscle mass and function.
 The development of consensus definitions for sarcopenia has helped to inform clinical assessment of patients as well as recruitment into trials.
 At present, progressive resistance training is the most well studied intervention for sarcopenia.
 Research into this condition is expanding exponentially and will hopefully deliver benefits for older people with established sarcopenia, as well as considering how we might be able to intervene earlier in the life course to prevent its occurrence.